Ask Me: How Do We Begin Lightening Up Our Backpacking Gear?

 Many thanks, Michael.
 As always, you and your site are our go-to sources for everything backpacking!

-In Ask Me, I share and respond to a reader question.
-Got a question about hiking, backpacking, gear, or any topic or trip I write about at The Big Outside?
-Send it to me at firstname.lastname@example.org, message me at facebook.com/TheBigOutside, or tweet it to @MichaelALanza.
-I will answer the ones I can in a post, using only your first name and city, with your permission.
-I now receive more questions than I can answer, so I ask that readers sending me a question be willing to make a $25 donation to this website through my Support button (top left of sidebar or below), for the time and expertise I put into a response.
-I will also provide a telephone consult for a $45 donation.
-Write to me first and I will tell you whether I can answer your question (I usually can); I will respond as quickly as I can.
-First scroll through my Ask Me page and All Trips pages, skills stories, and gear reviews for answers to your questions before writing to me.
+NOTE: I can help you plan the best backpacking, hiking, or family adventure of your life.
+Got a question about hiking, backpacking, gear, or any trip or topic I write about at The Big Outside?
+Send it to me at email@example.com.
+For just $30, I’ll answer your questions via email to help ensure your trip is a success.
+I will also provide a telephone consult for $50.
+Write to me and I will first tell you whether I can answer your question (I usually can).
+First scroll through my Ask Me page and All Trips page, skills stories, and gear reviews for answers to your questions before writing to me.

 I’ve been testing gear for Backpacker Magazine for 20 years.
 At The Big Outside, I review only what I consider the best outdoor gear and apparel.
 See all of my reviews by clicking on my Gear Reviews page.